Become a Senior Corps volunteer through the Foster Grandparents Program and help students love learning.

 - Decide which days you will volunteer

-- Provide comfort and love to children
+- Provide comfort and love to students

 What GECAC Will Do